paulsinclair51/briteTest/docs/LiteTest_Glossary.md

 <details>
 <summary>Click to view</summary>

-The user documentation for the LiteTest includes:
+The user documentation for  LiteTest includes:

 - **README** — Introduction to LiteTest.

+- **LiteTest Documentation** — A list of the LifeTest documents for users and contributors plus the LiteTest repository layout (listing core files).

+- **LiteTest Glossary — An alphabetically-ordered list of terms used in the LiteTest documentation with their specific definitions/explanations in the LiteTest context.

-- **LiteTest Runner User Guide** — Concepts, workflow, examples for the Runner framework and API.
+- **LiteTest Runner User Guide** — Concepts, usage, and examples for the LiteTest Runner framework and API.

-- **LiteTest Runner Reference** — Reference document for the Runner API.
+- **LiteTest Runner Reference** — Reference document for the LiteTest Runner API.

-- **LiteTest Test User Guide** — Concepts, workflow, examples for the Test API.
+- **LiteTest Test User Guide** — Concepts, usage, and examples for the LiteTest Test API.

-- **LiteTest Test Reference** — Reference document for the runner API .
+- **LiteTest Test Reference** — Reference document for the LiteTest Test API .

-The contributor documentation for the LiteTest internals for the Runner API and the Test API include:
+The contributor documentation for the LiteTest implementation internals for the Runner API and the Test API include:

-- **LiteTest Contributor Guide** — Versioning, documentation/coding
-  guidelines, branching, testing, and CI/release check lists.
+- **LiteTest Contributor Guide** — Versioning, documentation/coding guidelines, branching, testing, and CI/release check lists.

-- **LiteTest Runner Internal Guide** — Concepts, workflow, examples for the Runner API.
+- **LiteTest Runner Internal Guide** — Implementation concepts, architecture, and high-level design for the Runner API.

-- **LiteTest Runner Internal Reference** — Reference for the implementation for the Test API.
+- **LiteTest Runner Internal Reference** — Reference for the implementation of the Test API.

-- **LiteTest Test Internal Guide** — Concepts, workflow, examples for the Test API.
+- **LiteTest Test Internal Guide** — Implementation concepts, architecture, and high-level design for the Test API.

-- **LiteTest Test Internal Reference** — Reference for the implementation for the Test API.
+- **LiteTest Test Internal Reference** — Reference for the implementation of the Test API.
 </details>

 #### Repository Layout